electricimp/imp-central-impt/DevelopmentGuide.md

 ### Develop Factory Firmware ###

-**Note** You need to have appropriate permission to make use of the impCentral API entities related to pre-production processes.
-The following assumes you are making use of the Product created in the example above.
+**Note:** you need to have appropriate permission to make use of the impCentral API entities related to pre-production processes.

+The following assumes you are making use of the Product created in the use-case above.

 1. Create a new directory called, for example, `factory`.

 2. Go to the new directory.

-3. Create a Project for [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existing Product "MyProduct"; create new Device Groups "MyPreFactoryDG" and "MyPreProductionDG" in that Product, and empty files `factory.device.nut` and `factory.agent.nut`, and a [Project file](./CommandsManual.md#project-file).
+3. Create a Project for [factory firmware](https://developer.electricimp.com/examples/factoryfirmware) which is linked to the existing Product "MyProduct"; create new Device Groups "MyPreFactoryDG" and "MyPreProductionDG" in that Product, and empty files `factory.device.nut` and `factory.agent.nut`, and a [Project file](./CommandsManual.md#project-files).

 ```
 > impt project create --pre-factory --product MyProduct --name MyPreFactoryDG